isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 ## Enabling signatures and security

 When the agreement is ready, Adobe Sign can add digital signatures representing approval.
 Adobe Sign authentication works a little differently than OAuth.
 Let's now see how to integrate the application with Adobe Sign.
-To do so, you need to prepare the access token for your application.
+To do so, you must prepare the access token for your application.
 Then, you write the client code using Adobe Sign Java SDK.

-To obtain an authorization token, you need to perform several steps:
+To obtain an authorization token, you must perform several steps:

 First, register a [developer account](https://acrobat.adobe.com/us/en/sign/developer-form.html).